DWU CONSULTING — AI RESEARCH

 This was evident in the CARES Act (2020), which provided $25 billion in emergency support to airlines, explicitly designed to prevent bankruptcies during COVID-19.
 It was also evident in the 2008 financial crisis, when the federal government allowed Lehman Brothers to fail but coordinated support for auto makers and financial institutions deemed systemically important.

 This "too important to fail" dynamic creates an implicit safety net for large carriers, reducing their cost of capital relative to small carriers.
-It also creates moral hazard, potentially encouraging excessive leverage by large carriers who believe they will be bailed out.
+Some analysts argue it may create moral hazard by reducing incentives for large carriers to manage leverage conservatively, as they expect implicit government support in severe stress scenarios.

 Conclusion: Bankruptcy as an Industry Feature